denfrost/DataStructures-Algorithms/README.md

 Insert At Front takes a const reference to the value to be inserted onto the list.

 The new operator allocates the memory, call the constructor and return a pointer to the newly created node.
 The value passed by reference to the function will be assigned as the node's data.
-The memory address hold by this pointer is assigned to newPtr as shown in part (a).
+The memory address hold by the returned pointer is assigned to a pointer called newPtr as shown in part (a).

 ```
 MyNode<NODETYPE>* newPtr = new MyNode<NODETYPE>{ value };
 ```

-If the list is empty both the firstPtr and the lastPtr will aim at the new created node
+If the list is empty both the firstPtr and the lastPtr will aim at the newly created node.

 Otherwise the newly created node's nextPtr will be aimed at the firstPtr of the list.
 This is shown in part (b).